thewca/wca-regulations/wca-regulations-2012.md

   - 11a3) Equipment malfunction.
 - 11b) If an incident occurs, the WCA Delegate shall determine an impartial and appropriate course of action.
 - 11d) If the WCA Regulations are not fully clear or if the incident is not covered by the WCA Regulations, then the WCA Delegate must make his decision based on fair sportsmanship.
 - 11e) If an incident occurs during an attempt, the WCA Delegate may award a competitor an extra attempt, replacing the attempt during which the incident occurred.
-The competitor must appeal at the time of the incident, before finishing the original attempt, to be eligible for an extra attempt.
+The competitor must appeal at the  [NOTE: So if the timer malfunctions, the competitor must say so before the attempt is over?
+What if he doesn't notice?]time of the incident, before finishing the original attempt, to be eligible for an extra attempt.
 An appeal does not guarantee the competitor an extra attempt.
   - 11e1) If a competitor is awarded an extra attempt, the extra attempt must be scrambled using a different scramble sequence.
 This scramble sequence must be generated using the current official version of the official WCA scramble program (see Regulation 4f).
 - 11f) The WCA Delegate must not support his decisions with video or photographic analysis.
 However, a competitor may submit video or photographic evidence supporting an appeal to the WCA Board.